rhuanpasti/PetClinic360/README.md

 - Deploy to app stores (Google Play, App Store)
 - Configure production API endpoints

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

-## 🆘 Support

-For support and questions, please contact the development team or create an issue in the repository.

----

 **PetClinic360** - Modern veterinary clinic management made simple! 🏥🐕